- Why is Georgetown University in Qatar?

 - I missed the deadline for applying for Fall admission.
 Can I apply for Spring admission?

-- If I am admitted for Fall 2012, when will the semester begin?
+- If I am admitted, when will the semester begin?

 - Does Georgetown University SFS-Qatar offer Master's or PhD programs?